 • 1-1/2 teaspoons minced garlic

-• 6 cups chicken stock or vegetable stock (Note 1)
+• 6 cups chicken stock or vegetable stock, see note 1

-• 6 ears fresh sweet corn (Note 2)
+• 6 ears fresh sweet corn see note 2

 Instructions

-• SIMMER SOUP: Add in corn that you cut off the cobs and salt & pepper to taste (I add 1-1/4 tsp salt and 1/2 tsp pepper).
+• Add in corn that you cut off the cobs and salt and pepper to taste (I add 1-1/4 tsp salt and 1/2 tsp pepper).
 Add the bare corn cobs and the entire corn cob you set aside earlier.
-Cover the cobs with 6 cups of chicken stock.
-Bring soup to a rolling boil and then reduce the heat to medium-low and simmer (uncovered) for 10 minutes.
+Cover the cobs with the chicken stock.
+Bring soup to a rolling boil, then reduce heat to medium-low and simmer (uncovered) for 10 minutes.
 At this point, remove the whole ear of corn and set it aside to cool.

 Video